flaupretre/terraform-ssh-tunnel/README.md

 ### AWS SSM

-This feature is still alpha (it was introduced in v 2.0.0).
-So, don't hesitate to report any good or bad experience using it.
-Suggestions are welcome too.

 The feature is adapted from the [terraform-ssm-tunnel](https://github.com/littlejo/terraform-ssm-tunnel/tree/master) fork by [Joseph Ligier](https://github.com/littlejo).
 Many thanks to Joseph for this addition.

 If you're using AWS, you can open a tunnel using AWS SSM ([AWS Systems